diwire/DIWire-Bender/README.md

 ## _How does it work?_

-An arduino program imports the bend angles and feed lengths from a processing script.
+An Arduino program imports the bend angles and feed lengths from a processing script.
 The inputs are in turn translated into DIWire motor commands.
 During the print, the wire unwinds from a spool, passes through a series of wheels that straighten it, and then feeds through the bending head.
 The bending head moves in 3 dimensions to create the desired bends and curves.

 ## _Supported inputs_